Tokyo Pro Wrestling

-Tokyo Pro Wrestling is the name of two unrelated Japanese professional wrestling promotions.
-Despite their common name, they did not share management, promotional style, or talent in any way.

-Original Tokyo Pro Wrestling

-The original Tokyo Pro Wrestling operated from 1966 to 1967.
+Tokyo Pro Wrestling was a Japanese professional wrestling promotion which operated from 1966 to 1967.

+History

 In mid-1966, Japan Wrestling Association president Michiharu Toyonobori resigned his position and left the promotion, taking along with him some talent, including Katsuhisa Shibata (father of current All Elite Wrestling star Katsuyori Shibata) and the future Rusher Kimura (Masao Kimura).
 Antonio Inoki, who was coming back from a long excursion to the United States, chose to join him and create a new venture, Tokyo Pro Wrestling.
+Despite the name, the promotion toured all over Japan during its existence.

 Tokyo Pro's biggest rising star was Inoki, who feuded with Johnny Valentine over the "United States" heavyweight title (as Valentine had held in California, Michigan and Ontario, he was "recognized" as champion by Tokyo Pro so as to lose the belt to Inoki).
 Inoki's feud with Valentine cemented him not only as a rising star, but also as a tough wrestler who could take on anyone, any style, anywhere.